caganze/caganze.github.io/_pages/about.md

   - /about.html
 ---

 I am [Science Fellow](https://stanfordsciencefellows.stanford.edu/) at Stanford University.
-I received my PhD in physics from UC San Diego in 2023 working with [Adam Burgasser](https://physics.ucsd.edu/Directory/Person/398)
+I received my PhD in physics from UC San Diego in 2023 working with [Prof. Adam Burgasser](https://www.coolstarlab.org/).
+My postdoctoral mentor is [Prof. Risa Wechsler](https://profiles.stanford.edu/risa-wechsler).

 My research interests are in the field of **galactic archeology**.
 I study **stellar streams** in the Milky Way and external galaxies to probe the structure of dark matter.
-My thesis research was on detecting red/faint brown dwarfs at large distances (>1 kpc) to map the structure of the Milky Way.
+My thesis research was on detecting faint [brown dwarfs](https://en.wikipedia.org/wiki/Brown_dwarf) at large distances (>1 kpc) to map the structure of the Milky Way.